luciangreen/Algorithm-Writer-with-Lists/README.md

 # Installing and Running Grammar and Logic to Algorithm

 * Download this repository.
-* In SWI-Prolog, in the `"algwriter"` folder in the code folder, enter:
+* In SWI-Prolog, in the `"Algorithm-Writer-with-Lists"` folder, enter:
 ```
 ['grammar_logic_to_alg.pl'].
 ```
-* Enter sentences and lines to randomly process to give details and algorithms to into `"file.txt"` in the code, NOT the algwriter folder.
+* Enter sentences and lines to randomly process to give details and algorithms to into `"file.txt"` in the `"Algorithm-Writer-with-Lists"` folder.
 The output or the `gla.txt` file, depending on whether you run using (1) or (2) in the following will contain the sentences and algorithms with instructions about how to run them.

 * Enter `grammar_logic_to_alg1.` (1) or paste the contents of `grammar_logic_to_alg_sh.txt` into the Terminal window on Mac (2).

 # Installing and Running Grammar and Logic to Algorithm at Random

 * Download this repository.
-* In SWI-Prolog, in the `"algwriter"` folder in the code folder, enter:
+* In SWI-Prolog, in the `"Algorithm-Writer-with-Lists"` folder, enter:
 ```
 ['grammar_logic_to_alg_random.pl'].
 ```
 * As stated above, rather than processing the whole file, this algorithm processes up to 10 random sentences.
-* Enter many sentences and lines to randomly process to give details and algorithms to into `"file.txt"` in the code, NOT the algwriter folder.
+* Enter many sentences and lines to randomly process to give details and algorithms to into `"file.txt"` in the `"Algorithm-Writer-with-Lists"` folder.
 The output or the `gla.txt` file, depending on whether you run using (1) or (2) in the following will contain the sentences and algorithms with instructions about how to run them.

 * Enter `grammar_logic_to_alg1.` (1) or paste the contents of `grammar_logic_to_alg_sh.txt` into the Terminal window on Mac (2).

 # Installing and Running Random Dependencies

 * Download this repository.
-* In SWI-Prolog, in the `"algwriter"` folder in the code folder, enter:
+* In SWI-Prolog, in the `"Algorithm-Writer-with-Lists"` folder, enter:
 ```
 ['random_dependencies.pl'].
 ```